Office of the Registrar

 ● Provide a written, signed, and dated request, prior to the time period in which the leave is to occur, unless unforeseen circumstances prevent the student from doing so.

-● This request must be approved by the Academic Dean and the Registrar.
+● This request must be approved by the Chief Academic Officer and the Registrar.

 ● Foreign students may apply for a limited Leave of Absence as long as Homeland Security rules,